-One of several exhibitions marking the occasion of the Walker’s 75th anniversary, this presentation focuses on the significant impact that gifts of art have made on the collection through its history.
-While the Walker has always made important purchases of art, often acquiring the work of artists early in their careers, this activity alone could not have built the museum’s collection into the preeminent repository of contemporary art that it is today.
-As institutions struggle to compete in today’s global art market, the Walker is more indebted than ever to the donors who have helped to strengthen its holdings.
+One of several exhibitions marking the occasion of the Walker’s 75th anniversary, this presentation focuses on the vital role that gifts of art have played in building the collection throughout its history.
+While the Walker has always made important purchases of art, often acquiring the work of artists early in their careers, this activity alone could not have developed the museum’s collection into the preeminent repository of contemporary art that it is today.

 Curator: Siri Engberg